santiment/academy/src/docs/santiment-queries/api-access/index.md

 #### Result Fields Interpretation

-The result of the GraphQL query contains the result of the executed SQL query.
+The result of the GraphQL request contains the result of the executed SQL query.
 The selected fields in this example are: `columns`, `columnTypes`, and `rows`.

 The meaning of the fields is: